 Outreach & Distance Learning

 If you can’t come to us, we can come to you!
 The Mansion House offers outreach lessons that can bring the Oneida Community’s unique history into your classroom, or as distance learning via skype.
-For more information, please call the Curator of Education at (315) 363-0745.
+For more information, please call (315) 363-0745.

 Our educational & public programs are made possible in part by Humanities New York, the John Ben Snow Foundation, the New York State Council on the Arts, Sherrill-Kenwood Community Chest, individual donors and our members.
 Thank you!